curiosity26/Go/README.md

 ####$injector

-The `$injector` is the service in which all providers, services, factories, values, constants and decorators are registered within a Go instance.
-The `$injector` has the following methods:
+The `$$injector` is the service in which all providers, services, factories, values, constants and decorators are registered within a Go instance.
+The `$$injector` has the following methods:

 - `get(name, [caller])`: this method gets the instance of the service.
 The `caller` parameter is optional and is the calling function for use for error tracing.